rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 By the end of this chapter, you should be able to:

+- Define life cycle methods related to initialization, changing state and props, and unmounting components
+- Use life cycle methods to refactor code and better optimize applications

 ### Initialization

 When a component get's rendered for the first time, we can tap into quite a few lifecycle hooks